jaspertc-cheanue/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, determine which tasks are the most important and which can be completed later.
 Then, break down each task into smaller, manageable steps.
 By organizing your tasks in this way, you can focus on one thing at a time and avoid feeling overwhelmed.

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help collaborate with teammates more effectively.

+# 2023-11-25
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
+Additionally, don’t be afraid to ask for help when you need it.
+There is always someone who can offer guidance or share their knowledge, whether it' s a coworker, friend, or online community.
+Learning from others and growing your skillset is an essential part of becoming a successful programmer.